cchitsiang/awesome-stars/topics.md

 - [Ciphey/Ciphey](https://github.com/Ciphey/Ciphey) - ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡
 - [jmcdo29/ogma](https://github.com/jmcdo29/ogma) - A monorepo for the ogma logger and related packages
 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
-- [ant-design-blazor/ant-design-blazor](https://github.com/ant-design-blazor/ant-design-blazor) - 🌈A set of enterprise-class UI components based on Ant Design and Blazor.
+- [ant-design-blazor/ant-design-blazor](https://github.com/ant-design-blazor/ant-design-blazor) - 🌈A set of enterprise-class UI components based on Ant Design and Blazor WebApp / WebAssembly / Hybird.
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 - [questdb/questdb](https://github.com/questdb/questdb) - QuestDB is an open source time-series database for fast ingest and SQL queries
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.